UnicoLab/FlowyML/docs/architecture.md

 # Architecture 🏗️

-UniFlow is designed as a modular, layered system that separates pipeline definition, execution, storage, and visualization.
+flowyml is designed as a modular, layered system that separates pipeline definition, execution, storage, and visualization.

 ## High-Level Architecture 🗺️